Real-time sample management and tracking is here

 Welcome to a world where samples have already undergone sample reconciliation by the time they arrive at the central lab

-At TruLab we are harnessing the power of blockchain technology to put smart tech to work.
+At TruLab we are harnessing the power of mobile technology to put smart tech to work.
 Our encrypted technology provides a secure and intelligent way to track samples throughout the clinical trial process and perform real-time sample reconcillation at the site level.

 With TruLab, samples show up to the central lab already logged into a real-time sample tracking system that easily integrates with Lab Information Management Systems (LIMS).

 Take the guesswork and headaches out of sample reconciliation.